mit-ll-responsible-ai/hydra-zen/README.md

 Each `builds(<target>, ...)` and `just(<target>)` call creates a dataclass that configures `<target>`.

 Thus `ExpConfig` can be used to configure our experiment.
-Let's see what this configuration looks like as a yaml file (which Hydra can use to run configure and run our function from the commandline):
+Let's see what this configuration looks like as a yaml file (which Hydra can use to configure and run our function from the commandline):

 ```python